top of page

 Baking Instructions for our Take & Bake Focaccia.

-Bake at 425 degrees within 30 minutes of creating.
+Ideally, bake at 450 degrees within 1 hour of creating.
 Baking time varies between 20-30 minutes.
 Look for a golden brown color.
 Let cool on wire rack for ten minutes before cutting.

 Or place in refrigerator for up to three days, covered in plastic wrap and a dish towel.